SnitTeshome/PRODIGY_DS_02/README.md

 git clone[https://github.com/SnitTeshome/PRODIGY_DS_02]
 # Titanic Dataset Analysis

-## Description
+Description
-This project involves analyzing the Titanic dataset, which includes information about the passengers on board the Titanic during its ill-fated maiden voyage in April 1912.
-The dataset contains various features such as passenger demographics, ticket class, and survival status.
-The analysis aims to uncover factors that influenced survival rates and gain insights into the tragic events surrounding the sinking of the Titanic.
+This project analyzes the Titanic dataset, which provides information about passengers aboard the RMS Titanic during its ill-fated maiden voyage in April 1912.
+The dataset includes various features, such as age, gender, class, and survival status.
+Our goal is to explore these variables to understand the factors influencing survival rates and to gain insights into the tragic events surrounding the sinking of the Titanic.

+# Overview
+In April 1912, the RMS Titanic set sail on its highly anticipated maiden voyage, symbolizing luxury and advanced engineering.
+Carrying over 2,200 passengers—wealthy elites, families, and hopeful immigrants—the Titanic represented a diverse microcosm of society.
+However, on the night of April 14, disaster struck when an iceberg collided with the ship, resulting in one of the most devastating maritime tragedies in history.

+This project examines the Titanic dataset, which details passengers' demographics, class, and survival outcomes.
+We aim to uncover factors that influenced survival, such as the impact of social class, age, and gender, and whether women and children received priority during the evacuation.

 ## Data Source
 The dataset used for this analysis is sourced from [Kaggle](https://www.kaggle.com/c/titanic) and contains information about the passengers aboard the Titanic, including their survival status.